-It is said in Mackay's Lexicon to be an independent Masonic jurisdiction, in which are conferred the degrees, I. of Knight of the Christian Mark and Guard of the Conclave; II.
+It is said in Mackey's Lexicon to be an independent.
+Masonic jurisdiction, in which are conferred the degrees -I. of Knight of the Christian Mark and Guard of the Conclave; II.
 Knight of the Holy Sepulchre; and III.
 The Holy and Thrice Illustrious Order of the Holy Cross.
-They are, as it will be readily seen, all Christian degrees, and conferred only on Knights Templar.
+They are, as it will be readily seen, all Christian degrees, and conferred only on Knights Templars.
 I. This degree is said to have been organized by Pope Alexander IV. (who authorized the distinguishing attire of the Knights to be a red tunic with a white cross), for the defence of his person, selecting for the purpose a body of Knights of St. John.
-The officers are an Invincible Knight, Senior and Junior Knights, Recorder, Treasurer, Conductor, and Guard.
+The officers are, an Invincible Knight, Senior and Junior Knights, Recorder, Treasurer, Conductor, and Guard.
 The ritual is composed from passages in the books of Ezekiel and Jeremiah.
-The jewel is a triangular plate of gold, with the letter G within a five-pointed star.
+The jewel is a triangular plate of gold with the letter G within a five-pointed star.
 II.
-This degree was instituted by St. Helena, the mother of Constantine, A.D.
-326, when, on her visit to Jerusalem, she is said to have discovered the true cross.
-During the war of the Crusades, the Knights of the Holy Sepulchre were eminent for their valour.
+This degree was instituted by St. Helena, the motherof Constantine, A.D.
+326, when, on her visit to Jerusalem, she is said to have discovered the true cross. the war of the Crusades, the Knights of the Holy Sepulchre were eminent for their valour.
 Upon the loss of the Holy Land they took refuge in Perugia, and afterwards were incorporated with the Knights of Rhodes.
-Curzon, in his "Visits to the Mountains in the Levant," says, "The order is still continued in Jerusalem, but conferred only on Roman Catholics of noble birth, by the superior of the Franciscan College, and that the accolade is bestowed with the sword of Godfrey de Bouillon, which, with his spurs, is preserved in the sacristy of the Church of the Holy The presiding officer in America is called the Sepulchre."
-Right Reverend Prelate.
-The whole ceremonial has reference to death.
+Curzon, in his 'Visits to the Mountains in the Levant,' says, 'The Order is still continued in Jerusalem, but conferred only on Roman Catholics of noble birth, by the superior of the Franciscan College, and that the accolade is bestowed with the sword of Godfrey de Bouillon, which, with his spurs, is preserved in the sacristy of the Church of the Holy Sepulchre.'
+The presiding officer in America is called the Right Reverend Prelate.
+It is now appended to the Constantine Degree.
 III.
 This, we presume, is the governing council.